pramnora/qb64/cryptography/rot13/README.md

 So, looking at this problem mathematically speaking...

-- If the letters alphabet position number is greater than/or, equals 1; but, is less/or equals 13: (A-M); then, add +13
+- If the letters alphabet position number is greater than/or, equals 1; but, is less than/or, equals 13: (A-M); then, add +13
 - If the letters alphabet position number is greater/or, equals 13; but, less than/or, equal to 26: (N-Z); then, subtract -13

 PSEUDOCODE(non specific programming language): In computer code, the above formula translates to become...

 - IF letterAlphabetPosition >= 1 AND <=13 THEN letterAlphabetPosition = letterAlphabetPosition +13
 - IF letterAlphabetPosition >= 14 AND <=26 THEN letterAlphabetPosition = letterAlphabetPosition -13

 ...and, that's it, our *cryptography* problem is solved using very simple and straight forwards mathematics;
 and, in only just 2 steps!

 -----